youngrichu/quicksnip/CONTRIBUTING.md

 Whether you’re fixing a tiny typo, writing a new snippet, or dreaming up big features, every bit counts! 🛠️

-If you have any questions or need help, feel free to open an issue or tag me.
+If you have any questions or need help, feel free to open a new [GitHub discussion](https://github.com/dostonnabotov/quicksnip/discussions).

 Happy coding! 💻✨